-There are a lot of reasons why you should consider having your conviction expunged.
-After all, expunging your records can help you regain most of the privileges you lost due to your past errors in judgment.
+There are a lot of reasons why you should consider trying to get your conviction expunged.
+After all, expunging your records can help you regain most of the privileges you lost due to your past conviction.

 Probably the most important benefit of this action is that you won’t have to divulge the conviction to prospective employers.
-California Labor Code 432.7 already assures you that employers won’t ask about any arrest that didn’t end in a conviction.
-Coupled with having your record expunged, your chances of gaining worthwhile employment will drastically improve.
+California Labor Code 432.7 already assures you that employers won’t ask about an arrest that didn’t end in a conviction.
+Coupled with having your record expunged, your chances of gaining meaningful employment will drastically improve.

 Getting your records expunged can also help you acquire a state professional license.
 It can also prevent you from being deported or suffer other consequences to your immigration status.
-Lastly, expungement can also prevent your previous conviction from being used to question your credibility in the event you’re called as a witness in court.
+Lastly, expungement can also preclude your previous conviction from being used to question your credibility in the event you get called as a witness in court.

 Of course, there are certain limitations to the benefits an expungement brings.
-For instance, it won’t be able to overturn the suspension or revocation of your driver’s license or restore your gun rights.
-Expunged convictions can also be counted as prior convictions to strengthen sentencing, like in numerous DUI convictions, and as “strikes” in the state’s three strikes law.
+For instance, it won’t be able to overturn the suspension or revocation of your driver’s license or restore your gun rights if you are in a California firearms prohibiting category.

-It should also be clarified that even if you were able to expunge your sex crime conviction, it does not release you from your obligation to register as a sex offender.
-But it could assist you in securing a Certificate of Rehabilitation, a document that can release you from the stipulation that you have to be registered as a sex offender.
+It should also be clarified that even if you get your sex crime conviction expunged, it does not release you from your obligation to register as a sex offender.
+However, it could assist you in securing a Certificate of Rehabilitation, which is a document that can release you from the stipulation that you have to be registered as a sex offender.